yinanbu/yinanbu.github.io/_pages/misc.md

 ======

 From 2022 to 2025, I was actively engaged in a variety of activities outside of my coursework.

-I served as a **flute player in the university’s Chinese orchestra**.
+I served as a **flute player in the university’s Chinese orchestra** from my freshman year to present.
 During the same period, I was also an **active member of the School of the Gifted Young’s football team**.
 I enjoy playing football not only as a way to exercise, but also for the pure joy of scoring goals and sharing that excitement with my teammates.